sebivenlo/sebigrader/README.md

   candidate is supposed to do during the performance assessment.
 Will be recorded.
-* AB is the solution test on the candidate business, grades the candidat business
+* AB is the solution test on the candidate business, grades the candidate business.
+* BA is the candidate test on the solution business, grades the candidate tests, as do the combinations below.
-* B0 is the candidate test on a trivially brolen solution, in the 0 case the start project.
+* B0 is the candidate test on a trivially broken solution, in the 0 case the start project, with solution part stripped.
 * B1 is the candidate test on a broken implementation.
-* B2 is the candidate test on a broken implementation with flaws that are not combinable in B0 or B1
+* B2 is the candidate test on a broken implementation with flaws that are not combinable in B0 or B1,
+* etc...

-The test runs B1..Bn will exists for those cases where there are quite som situations to consider.
-B1..Bn may to differ in only a few spots.
+The test runs B1..Bn will exists for those cases where there are quite some situations to consider.
+The solutions 1..n used in B1..Bn typically differ in only a few spots.

-The color schem for the ideal situation:
+The colour scheme for the ideal situation:

-AA is green
+* AA is green: this is the baseline.
-BB is green
+* BB is green: candidate worked well.
+* BA is green: candidate agrees with solution.
+* AB is green: we agree with candidate's soultion.
-B0..Bn has reds, such that all tests have been red at least once in any of B0..Bn.
+* B0..Bn has reds, such that all tests have been red at least once in any of B0..Bn.